jutunen/Paydown.js/README.md

 Both examples above are available in the GUI demo, see http://51.255.43.70/paydown-demo/

-Use import buttons to get the input values.
+Use the dropdown menu to import the examples to calculator.

-Demo source code can be found from  [gui-demo/reactive](https://github.com/jutunen/Paydown.js/tree/master/gui-demo/reactive) directory.
+Demo source codes can be found from  [gui-demo/reactive](https://github.com/jutunen/Paydown.js/tree/master/gui-demo/reactive) directory.

 ## Documentation